– no, that’s too harsh, not offending, more like…well actually, nothing is like this!…so let’s drop the qualifier and begin again –

 Blessed are You, source of all being, who bestows knowledge.

 Well, I like to think I’ve done a solid job here of illustrating how difficult accessing gratitude can be at times like these, and what might help.
 But I’m most definitely a work-in-progress on this.
 Care to offer a guy and his followers suggestions or counsel on tapping into gratitude or what to do when it’s elusive, based on your own experience?

 (This blog series focuses on pilgrimage throughthe counting of the Omer, marking the seven-week passage from the Jewish holidays of Passover to Shavuot, in which one works each week with different traits both human and Divine.
 You’ll find more context in the first post in this series.
 Also, please excuse the Omer-to-blog lag; this exploration of netzach, or endurance and eternity, covers the period April 30-May 8.
 I think it would be fair to say, though, that there’s no expiration date for the matters at hand.)

 It’s going to be different this time.
 I’m sure of it.

 And it’s about time, too.

-If you’re bored one day, and think seeing the lesser angel of my nature might be entertaining, check me out when I put in a call to customer service at my cable and internet provider.
+If you’re bored one day, and think seeing the lesser angel of my nature might be entertaining, check me out on an off day when I need to put in a call to customer service at my cable and internet provider.
 Even before the call is made, I’m bracing for endless prompts and “then press pounds,” until at last I’m finally told to hit zero if my call “is about something else.”